dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

-First two flow entries drops all the other flows destined to the OF port 0x23 which the backend2 pod is connected to.
+First flow entry drops all the other flows destined to the OF port 0x23 which the backend2 pod is connected to.

-The last flow entry in Table 100 basically hands over all the other flows, which did not match any of the conjunctions in Table 90 or the other flow entries in Table 100, to the next table - Table 105.
+The second/last flow entry in Table 100 basically hands all the flows, which do not match any of the conjunctions in Table 90 or the first flow entry, to the next table - Table 105.

 ### 9.11.9 ConntrackCommit Table #105